 Join the CC Developer Community

-Join our Slack, IRC, or mailing list communities to meet with other developers interested in Creative Commons, get feedback on your projects, and talk with CC's full-time engineering staff.
+Join our Slack, IRC, or mailing list communities to meet other developers interested in Creative Commons, get feedback on your projects, and talk with CC's full-time engineering staff.
 You can also keep up with us on the CC Open Source Blog or via Twitter.

 Creative Commons has a large Slack community with sub-communities for tech/developers (of course), the CC Global Network, specific countries, open education, GLAM, and more.
 It is open to the public and you can sign up here.
 If you're not familiar with Slack, please read "Getting Started" on Slack's usage guide.
 Information on joining a specific channel is on "Join a channel".